codercodyc/Squab-Pickup-Tracker-iOS/README.md

 # Squab-Pickup-Tracker-iOS
-iOS App for tracking Squab Pickup and Inventory
+ - This project is a iOS App for tracking things on our Squab Farm.
+ - I built it so we would have a effecient way to input production and inventory data each week.

+### Home Screen
+![Image of Home Screen] {}